-The PVA-PCL blend nanofibers exhibited an intermediate contact angle of 133°, indicating that blending PVA and PCL moderates the hvdrophilic extreme and hvdrophobic characteristics of the individual polymers.
+The PVA-PCL blend nanofibers exhibited an intermediate contact angle of 133°, indicating that blending PVA and PCL moderates the extreme hydrophilic and hydrophobic characteristics of the individual polymers.
 The incorporation of bacterial cellulose (BC) and increasing concentrations of nanocellulose (NC) into the PVA-PCL matrix progressively reduced the contact angle.
 The contact angle values for PVA-PCL-NC composites were 104° for 2.5% NC, 78° for 5% NC, and 55° for 7.5% NC, reflecting a significant increase in surface hydrophilicity with higher NC content.

 The progressive reduction in contact angle with increasing NC concentration can be attributed to the hydrophilic nature of NC, which introduces additional hydroxyl groups to the composite surface, enhancing water-attracting properties.
-This trend is consistent with prior studies where NC was shown to modulate surface hydrophilicity in polymeric composites [32].
-Furthermore, the enhanced hydrophilicity of the bio-composites is beneficial for biomedical applications, as it facilitates improved cell adhesion and biocompatibility [31].
+This trend is consistent with prior studies where

+NC modulate surface was shown to hydrophilicity in polymeric composites (Panchal et al., 2019).
+Furthermore, the enhanced hydrophilicity of the bio-composites beneficial for biomedical applications, as it improved cell adhesion facilitates biocompatibility (Zhao et al., 2020).

-The moderate hydrophobicity observed for the PVA-PCL blend without NC suggests its potential for applications where controlled water interaction is needed, such as water-resistant packaging.
-In contrast, the significant hydrophilicity achieved with PVA-PCL-NC (7.5%) makes it highly suitable for biomedical applications that require strong interaction with aqueous environments, such as wound dressings and antimicrobial scaffolds.
+The moderate hydrophobicity observed for the PVA-PCL blend without NC suggests its potential for applications where controlled water interaction is needed, such as water-resistant In contrast, the packaging. significant hydrophilicity achieved with PVA-PCL-NC (7.5%) makes it highly suitable for biomedical applications that require strong interaction with aqueous environments, such as wound dressings and antimicrobial scaffolds.
 The tunable nature of the surface properties underscores the versatility of these bio-composites, making them adaptable for a wide range of applications.

-Fig. 2 Contact angle measurements of PVA, PCL, PVA-PCL, and PVA-PCL-NC composites with varying concentrations of nanocellulose (2.5%, 5%, and 7.5%).
-Data are presented as mean $\pm$ SD (n = 3).
-Statistical significance: ns: not significant, \\p < 0.01, \\p < 0.0001.
+Fig 2.
+Contact angle measurements of PVA, PCL, PVA-PCL, and PVA-PCL-NC composites with varying concentrations of nanocellulose (2.5%, 5%, and 7.5%).
+Data are presented as mean \pm SD (n = 3).
+Statistical significance: ns: not significant, p < 0.01, p < 0.0001.